-Dairy Free Strawberry Frozen Yogurt Popsicles only have three ingredients.
-They’re fun to make, refreshing, mildly sweet, gluten free and easy.
+Vegan Frozen Yogurt Popsicles only have three ingredients.
+Strawberry and yogurt are the stars!
+They’re fun to make, refreshing, mildly sweet, gluten free, dairy free and easy.

 It’s hot outside and I think it probably is all across the nation by now.
 This is the time to indulge and have cold treats as a refreshment and treat.